Multiverse (Marvel Cinematic Universe): Concept and creation

 The MCU multiverse is revisited in the film Avengers: Endgame (2019), in which the Avengers journey to four alternate timelines as part of a "Time Heist".
 The escape of an alternate version of Loki from an alternate 2012 New York sets up the first season of the Disney+ series Loki (2021).
-The multiverse plays a central role in Phase Four of the MCU, most notably in the first season of Loki, the first and second seasons of the Disney+ series What If...?
-(2021 and 2023), the film Spider-Man: No Way Home (2021), and the film Doctor Strange in the Multiverse of Madness (2022).
+The multiverse plays a central role in Phase Four of the MCU, most notably in the first season of Loki, the first season of the Disney+ series What If...?
+(2021), the film Spider-Man: No Way Home (2021), and the film Doctor Strange in the Multiverse of Madness (2022).
 Phase Four, Phase Five, and Phase Six of the MCU will comprise "The Multiverse Saga".

 The showrunners of Loki collaborated with the crews behind the Disney+ series WandaVision (2021), What If...?, and the film Ant-Man and the Wasp: Quantumania (2023), as all three projects are connected to the multiverse in some way.
 Together with WandaVision co-executive producer Mary Livanos and What If...? executive producer Brad Winderbaum, Loki executive producers Kevin Wright and Stephen Broussard developed a "rule book" regarding the MCU's multiverse and alternate timelines.
 Feige also held a meeting with Marvel Studios executives to discuss the rules of the multiverse and how they would present it to audiences.

+With the release of The Marvel Cinematic Universe: An Official Timeline in October 2023, Feige wrote in its foreword that Marvel Studios only considered, at that time, projects developed by them in their first four phases as part of their "Sacred Timeline", but acknowledged the history of other Marvel films and television series that would exist in the larger multiverse given they were "canonical to Marvel".
+Additionally, he noted as Marvel Studios progressed in the Multiverse Saga, other outside timelines had the potential to "crash or converge" with the Sacred Timeline.